Published March 9, 2020

-2. COLLECTION OF INFORMATION: The sources of and methods by which we, our service providers and our advertisers collect information from and about you, including information about your interaction with the National Geographic Services.
+2. COLLECTION OF INFORMATION: The sources of and methods by which we, our service providers and our advertisers collect information from and about you, including information about your interaction with the Two Rule Foundation.

 3. USE AND DISCLOSURE: How we use the information we collect from and about you, and who we might share it with and why.